makhlaghi/attaavv/README.md

 About this tool
 ----------------------------------------
-attaavv will read an ascii table of data (separated by space or comma) and save the table and possible comments along with relevant information (number of rows and columns of the data and number of comments) into a C structure.
+attaavv will read an ascii table of data (separated by space or comma) and save the table as a C array of doubles along with possible comments and other relevant information into a C structure.
+Components of the structure are explained bellow.
 It is written fully in C89.
 The input table must not contain any non-numeric elements in this version of attaavv.
-It is a very simple set of functions that most programs implement internally, but I couldn't find any function that only does this.
+This is a very simple program, only meant to do the most basic input and output of tabular numerical data in a nicely formated way.

 attaavv is not a standalone program, it is made to be placed inside a C program in order to read an ascii table and save the